Successful Installation in Wisconsin

 The cost for the Strieter-Lite reflector system, including material and installation labor, is about $8,000 per mile.
 Since the reflectors are installed on selected roadways where accidents have previously occurred or deer crossings are prevalent, it can be expected the system will pay quick dividends.
 The average cost for a minor accident involving vehicular damage and no personal injury is about $2,500.
 Therefore, even if only 4 minor accidents can be prevented in one mile of highway in one year-the system will pay for itself in a little more than a year.
 Since the road test data indicates that an average of approximately 10 accidents per mile per year can be prevented, the pay back time can be expected to be much shorter, averaging less than 4 months.
 It is of interest to note that compared to sound barrier installations along roadways, the cost for reflectors is minimal.
 15 miles of reflectors can be installed for the cost of about 100 feet of barriers.

-The wildlife warning roadside reflector system is a proven, cost effective concept that is here today and works very well.
+The deer warning roadside reflector system is a proven, cost effective concept that is here today and works very well.
 Roadside reflectors are a safety device that significantly reduces car-deer accidents preventing personal injury, the great trauma involved in this type of accident, and vehicular damage, as well as reducing the number of deer killed and injured.
 There is no other known approach that has proven to be effective in significantly reducing car-deer accidents.

 Marvin Tenberg - Oct.
 15, 2001